magento/devdocs/src/cloud/reference/git-integration.md

 In addition to Git's requirements for [valid branch names](https://www.kernel.org/pub/software/scm/git/docs/git-check-ref-format.html), {{site.data.var.ece}} adds two additional requirements:

 *  The `/` character isn't allowed in a branch name.
-*  Branch names must be case-insensitively unique.
-In other words, the names must be entirely unique regardless of the case you use.
+*  Branch names are not case-sensitive.
+Each name must be unique regardless of the case used for each letter.
 For example, if you have a branch named `Sprint`, you cannot create another branch named `sprint`.

 ## Git branching {#branching}